Frangidha/History-project/README.md

 Landing Page Image

 Website information on 'Home'
-Information about 'Julius Ceasar' and the websites purpose including an image of "julius Ceasor" of one of his honorary statues.
+Information about 'Julius Ceasar' and the websites purpose including an image of "julius Ceasar" of one of his honorary statues.
 This information lets the user know what the site is about.

 picture

 Political Career

-Contact Form Received

 will provide the user with a timeline of Ceasar political career. together with Basic information of what the different politcal positions are.

-Adventures
+Legendary Battles
-Adventure Summary
+Legendary Battles Summary
+it explains why he was such a great and inspirational leader and how he gained all his successes.

-Sections containing 2 photos of the trip, a paragraph about the trip and a link to the gallery page to see more photos.
+details containing 1 photos of the famous battle, a paragraph about the battle.
-The sections will give the user an overview of the adventures that Taco has been on and the links will take the user to the gallery page where the user can view all the pictures that have been uplaoded for that trip.
+The sections will give the user an overview of the legendary battles that "Julius ceasar"  was part of during his life. legendary battle picture  Summary
-Adventure Summary

-More details dropdown
-Hidden sections at the end of each Adventure Summary that will show a more detailed description of the trip which may include more details about longer trips and information about places visited along the way.
-These section will be hidden by default so that user can only see the summaries on the page when loaded but the user will have ability with this feature to click and view more details at the end of the summary.
-This will allow user to easily scroll through the page and only view details of trips that they want to read more about.
-Details Dropdown

 Existing Features
 Responsive design
+navigation menu
-Hidden interactive sections on Legendary Battle page Responsive gallery with filtering
+Hidden interactive sections on Legendary Battle page
 3 legendary battles and information
 Timeline of Political career